SFDigitalServices/design-system/docs/components/forms/radio.md

 ## Introduction

-Here we will explain everything you could possibly need to know about the SF DesSys radio group component
+Radio buttons are used in a radio group, a grouping of related options that allow users to choose one option.

 ## Radio button component anatomy

-Radio buttons are made up of three constitutive parts: an input, a label, and a checkmark.
+Radio buttons are made up of three parts: an input, a label, and a checkmark.

 ```html highlight="(form-radio[-\w]*|radio-id)"
 <form>